 Loan Amount vs. Insured Amount: Determining How Much Coverage You Need

 If you own a home and have a mortgage, your lender will require you to have homeowners insurance.
 Many homeowners immediately go to buy coverage for their mortgage loan amount -- this is WRONG.

 Loan Amount vs. Insured Amount

-Your bank wants you to have coverage for their loan amount built into your homeowners insurance policy.
-The loan amount is not equal to insured amount and can leave you overpaying for coverage you will never use.
+Your bank wants you to have a coverage limit in excess of your mortgage.
+The loan amount is not equal to the insured amount and can leave you overpaying for coverage you will never use.
 You need to buy insurance coverage for the replacement cost of your home.

 Here are some little-known facts about your ideal insured amount:

 - 50% of homeowners are underinsured in case of a natural disaster.

 - Your insured amount should include the replacement cost of your home, outbuildings, other structures, and personal belongings.